oslewei/portfolio/README.md

 maybe make it into a more static site like gleam.run, because I am not fully using the spa features

+maybe reimplement simple icons in lustre

 # Design

 - using lucide for icons and such
+- sketch_lustre for css in lustre for fun

 # Pages